Risk and opportunity management system

 It is the responsibility and a legal obligation of the Management Board of METRO AG to organise a governance system for METRO.
 We regard the risk management system, the internal control system, the compliance management system as well as internal auditing to be components of the governance, risk and compliance system (GRC system).
 This organisational structure is based on the governance elements identified in § 107 Section 3 of the German Stock Corporation Act (AktG) as well as the German Corporate Governance Code.
 The fundamental principles of the GRC system are defined and documented in our governance, risk and compliance guideline.
 This guideline is intended to render structures and processes more transparent and to harmonise the procedural-organisational framework for the subsystems.
 This is the foundation for our efforts to increase the overall efficiency of the GRC system and to continuously enhance its effectiveness.

-The group committee for governance, risk and compliance (GRC Committee) is chaired by the CFO of METRO AG and regularly discusses methods and new developments of the GRC subsystems.
+The group’s Governance, Risk, and Compliance Committee (GRCC Committee) is chaired by the Chief Financial Officer of METRO AG and regularly discusses methods and new developments of the GRC subsystems.
 The committee also conducts regular reviews of the current risk and opportunity situation.
-Permanent members include representatives of Corporate Accounting (including Risk Management, Internal Control Finance and Internal Control Operations), Corporate Legal Affairs & Compliance and Group Internal Audit.
-The committee meetings are also attended by Corporate Controlling & Finance, Corporate Treasury, Group Strategy and Corporate Communications and Public Policy.
+Permanent members include representatives of Corporate Accounting (including Risk Management and Internal Control Finance and Internal Control Operations), Corporate Legal Affairs & Compliance and Group Internal Audit.
+The committee meetings are also attended by Corporate Controlling & Finance, Corporate Treasury, Group Strategy and Corporate Public Policy.
 Experts are invited to attend the events as required.

 The risk management system is organised as a closed-loop system to ensure the design’s effectiveness with respect to the defined risk management rules.
 This also allows us to guarantee effective implementation and continuous improvement of the system based on results and experiences.